eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 - Unbounded Gas Limit Growth: Unlike the base fee, the gas limit itself is not capped, allowing for continuous growth to accommodate increasing network demand.
 - Market Dynamics and Equilibrium: Real-world demand increases, initially reflected in blocks exceeding their gas targets, lead to rising base fees.
 However, as the gas limit gradually increases, the gas target (half the gas limit) also rises, eventually stabilizing demand against the higher base fee, reaching a new equilibrium.

 With a more nuanced understanding of Ethereum's economic model now in hand, we aim to future-proof our analysis by examining the model's underpinnings at a more granular level.
-Specifically, we focus on the effects of altering the constants central to the model, notably the elasticity multiplier ($ \rho$) and the base fee max change denominator ($ \xi$).
+Specifically, we focus on the effects of altering the constants central to the model, notably the elasticity multiplier ($\rho$) and the base fee max change denominator ($\xi$).
 These constants are not expected to change within a fork but can be re-specified in future protocol upgrades:

-let's start with $ \xi$ :
+let's start with $\xi$ :

 <img src="images/el-specs/xi.png" width="800"/>

-This is a snapshot between blocks, like our first plot, it represents smallest slice of the potential of the economic model additionally parameterized by $ \xi$ across protocol upgrades
+This is a snapshot between blocks, like our first plot, it represents smallest slice of the potential of the economic model additionally parameterized by $\xi$ across protocol upgrades

-Impact of $ \xi$ on base fee:
+Impact of $\xi$ on base fee:

-- Inflection Point Identification: Analogous to the initial broad observation, this detailed examination reveals the nuanced shifts and inflections attributable to variations in $ \xi$.
+- Inflection Point Identification: Analogous to the initial broad observation, this detailed examination reveals the nuanced shifts and inflections attributable to variations in $\xi$.
 The "kink" or point of inflection in the adjustment trajectory becomes particularly pronounced from this perspective.
 - Adjustment Sensitivity: The slope of the base fee adjustment curve changes significantly beyond the inflection point.
-As $ \xi$ values decrease, we observe a sharp increase in the rate of fee adjustments, indicating heightened sensitivity.
+As $\xi$ values decrease, we observe a sharp increase in the rate of fee adjustments, indicating heightened sensitivity.
-- Step Width Variability: Increasing $ \xi$ results in broader step widths, indicating more gradual fee adjustments.
-Conversely, decreasing $ \xi$ leads to narrower steps and more volatile fee changes.
+- Step Width Variability: Increasing $\xi$ results in broader step widths, indicating more gradual fee adjustments.
+Conversely, decreasing $\xi$ leads to narrower steps and more volatile fee changes.
-- Linear Trend within Target Range: The central portion of the curve, particularly highlighted by the light green line for the current $ \xi$ value, showcases a mostly linear trend in fee adjustments as transactions approach or slightly exceed the gas target.
+- Linear Trend within Target Range: The central portion of the curve, particularly highlighted by the light green line for the current $\xi$ value, showcases a mostly linear trend in fee adjustments as transactions approach or slightly exceed the gas target.

-Next, we turn our attention to the elasticity multiplier ($ \rho$), another pivotal constant in Ethereum's economic model that directly influences the flexibility and responsiveness of gas limit adjustments.
-To comprehensively understand its impact, we explore a range of values for $ \rho$ from 1 to 6 in conjunction with variations in the base fee max change denominator ($ \xi$).
+Next, we turn our attention to the elasticity multiplier ($\rho$), another pivotal constant in Ethereum's economic model that directly influences the flexibility and responsiveness of gas limit adjustments.
+To comprehensively understand its impact, we explore a range of values for $\rho$ from 1 to 6 in conjunction with variations in the base fee max change denominator ($\xi$).

 <img src="images/el-specs/rho-xi.png" width="800"/>

-Impact of $ \rho$ and $ \xi$ on Base Fee :
+Impact of $\rho$ and $\xi$ on Base Fee :

-- Moment-to-Moment Analysis: Similar to our initial observations, this plot offers a granular view into how adjustments in $ \rho$ and $ \xi$ shape the economic model's behavior on a per-block basis, especially in the context of protocol upgrades.
+- Moment-to-Moment Analysis: Similar to our initial observations, this plot offers a granular view into how adjustments in $\rho$ and $\xi$ shape the economic model's behavior on a per-block basis, especially in the context of protocol upgrades.
-- Distinct Influence of $ \rho$: Each subplot represents the nuanced effects of varying $ \rho$ values.
-As the elasticity multiplier, $ \rho$ notably shifts the inflection point in the base fee adjustment curve, highlighting its critical role in tuning the network's responsiveness to transaction volume fluctuations.
+- Distinct Influence of $\rho$: Each subplot represents the nuanced effects of varying $\rho$ values.
+As the elasticity multiplier, $\rho$ notably shifts the inflection point in the base fee adjustment curve, highlighting its critical role in tuning the network's responsiveness to transaction volume fluctuations.
-- Interplay Between $ \rho$ and $ \xi$: The elasticity multiplier ($ \rho$) not only moves the inflection point but also modulates the sensitivity of adjustments attributable to changes in the base fee max change denominator ($ \xi$).
+- Interplay Between $\rho$ and $\xi$: The elasticity multiplier ($\rho$) not only moves the inflection point but also modulates the sensitivity of adjustments attributable to changes in the base fee max change denominator ($\xi$).
 This interaction underscores the delicate balance Ethereum maintains to ensure network efficiency and stability amidst varying demands.

 <img src="images/el-specs/gas-header.png" width="800"/>

 ## Block Execution Process

 After initial header verification, the block advances to the execution phase([apply_body](https://github.com/ethereum/execution-specs/blob/804a529b4b493a61e586329b440abdaaddef9034/src/ethereum/cancun/fork.py#L437)).
 Performing header checks early allows the State Transition Function (STF) to potentially return an "Invalid Payload" message to the Consensus Layer (CL) without proceeding to the computationally intensive stage of block/transaction execution.

 1. **Initialize `blobGasUsed` to 0.** This sets the starting point for gas used by transactions in the block to zero.
-2. **Set `gasAvailable` to $ H_{gasLimit}$.** This initializes the gas available for the block's execution to the block's gas limit.
+2. **Set `gasAvailable` to $H_{gasLimit}$.** This initializes the gas available for the block's execution to the block's gas limit.
 3. **Initialize additional execution components:** This includes setting up the receipt's trie, withdrawal's trie, and a block logs tuple (which behaves like an immutable list), ensuring the gas available aligns with the block's gas limit.
 4. **Access Beacon Block Roots Contract Code** via the EL constant that specifies the **BEACON ROOTS ADDRESS**:
    - This feature, introduced in Duncan and detailed in [EIP 4788](https://eips.ethereum.org/EIPS/eip-4788), enables the use of beacon chain block roots as cryptographic accumulators for constructing proofs of the Consensus Layer State.
 This provides a trust-minimized way for the EVM to access consensus layer data, supporting applications such as staking pools, restaking operations, smart contract bridges, and MEV mitigations.
 [Learn More](https://www.youtube.com/watch?v=GriLSj37RdI) from the spec's creator.
-5. **Construct a System Transaction Message:** With the **System Address** as the caller and **BEACON ROOTS ADDRESS** as the target, include $ H_{parentBeaconBlockRoot}$ and the retrieved contract code.
+5. **Construct a System Transaction Message:** With the **System Address** as the caller and **BEACON ROOTS ADDRESS** as the target, include $H_{parentBeaconBlockRoot}$ and the retrieved contract code.
 This introduces a "system contract" in Duncan, a stateful smart contract unlike stateless precompiles, where only the system address can insert data.
-6. **Set up the VM environment and process the message call,** storing $ H_{parentBeaconBlockRoot}$ in the contract's storage for later retrieval by transactions providing the slot's timestamp.
+6. **Set up the VM environment and process the message call,** storing $H_{parentBeaconBlockRoot}$ in the contract's storage for later retrieval by transactions providing the slot's timestamp.
 7. **Delete empty accounts** touched in the previous steps to clean up the state.
 8. **Process transactions within the block:**
    - Transactions are decoded and added to the transaction trie for execution.
    - **Execute the [Transaction](/wiki/EL/transaction):** Critical to the block execution process, this involves:
-     1. Recovering the transaction sender's address using the signature components $ T_v, T_r, T_s$.
+     1. Recovering the transaction sender's address using the signature components $T_v, T_r, T_s$.
      2. Verifying intrinsic transaction validity.
      3. Calculating the effective gas price.
      4. Initializing the execution environment.